An Easy Homemade Cake for Citrus Lovers!

 This Lemon Olive Oil Cake is an absolute show stopper!
 It’s tender, moist, and has the most beautiful lemony flavor.
-We love to make this for family dinners and special holiday meals when citrus is in season.
+I love to make this for family dinners and special holiday meals when citrus is in season.
 Its best served with powdered sugar sprinkled on top, but a side of fresh fruit is great too.

 If you love lemon desserts as much as we do, be sure to try our Lemon Blueberry Bundt Cake or these Lemon Ricotta Pancakes for breakfast next!